Edinburgh Comedy Awards

-The Dave's Edinburgh Comedy Awards (formerly the Perrier Comedy Awards, and also briefly known by other names for sponsorship reasons) are presented to the comedy shows deemed to have been the best at the Edinburgh Festival Fringe in Scotland.
+The Edinburgh Comedy Awards (formerly the Perrier Comedy Awards, and also briefly known by other names for sponsorship reasons) are presented to the comedy shows deemed to have been the best at the Edinburgh Festival Fringe in Scotland.
 Established in 1981, they are the most prestigious comedy prize in the United Kingdom.
 The awards have been directed and produced by Nica Burns since 1984.

 Format

-The main prize, which was for many years the only prize, and is now known as the Best Comedy Show, is awarded "for the funniest, most outstanding, up-and-coming comic / comedy show / act" at the Fringe.
+The main prize, which was for many years the only prize, and is now known as The Donald and Eleanor Taffner Best Comedy Show, is awarded "for the funniest, most outstanding, up-and-coming comic / comedy show / act" at the Fringe.
 The winner receives a cash prize of £10,000.

-The Best Newcomer Award category was introduced in 1992 for Harry Hill, and is given to the best "performer or act who is performing their first full-length show (50 minutes or more)".
+The DLT Entertainment Best Newcomer Award category was introduced in 1992 for Harry Hill, and is given to the best "performer or act who is performing their first full-length show (50 minutes or more)".
 The prize is £5,000.
 Newcomers are eligible for the Best Comedy Show Award, but no act is allowed to appear on both shortlists in the same year.

 A further prize, the Panel Prize, was inaugurated in 2006.
 All shows are eligible, and the award may not be awarded at all, if the panel so choose.
 This happened in 2017, when for the first time there were joint winners of the main prize.
 Previously, in 2008, it had been awarded to "every comedian on the Fringe".
 Like Best Newcomer, the Panel Prize winner receives a cash prize of £5,000.